top of page

 Make our classrooms constitutional again!

-Texas SB 10 illegal.
+Texas SB 10 is illegal.
 The passing of Texas SB 10 FORCES all schools in Texas to display the Ten Commandments (specifically the King James Version) in every classroom – a blatant violation of our Constitutional rights.

 Right now there is a lawsuit to repeal this mandate, and it may take months to come to a conclusion.